Natalie Bridgeman Fields

 Previously, she served as a consultant on accountability for the European Bank for Reconstruction and Development and the World Bank Inspection Panel.

 Earlier in her career, as a lawyer at Wilson Sonsini Goodrich & Rosati and through her own law office, Fields litigated corporate, human rights, and environmental cases in U.S. courts.
 At Wilson Sonsini, she was part of the Cabello v.
 Fernández-Larios team that litigated the first case to render a jury verdict on a crimes against humanity claim under the Alien Tort Claims Act.
 Also at Wilson Sonsini, Fields headed and participated in the firm’s pro bono asylum program.

 In 2015, Fields was named a Draper Richards Kaplan Foundation Fellow and was awarded a SOCAP Social Entrepreneur Scholarship.
 In 2014, she was a Visiting Practitioner at Stanford University’s Center on Democracy, Development and the Rule of Law in the Program on Social Entrepreneurship.
 She was given a Genius Award in the July 2012 edition of Elle Magazine, and in 2011, Fields was named by the legal publication the Daily Journal as one of the Top 20 Lawyers in California Under 40.
 In 2009, Fields was recognized internationally as one of fourteen Echoing Green Fellows for her groundbreaking social entrepreneurship.
-She has repeatedly been recognized in Super Lawyers Magazine.

 Fields frequently guest lectures on international law, international financial institution accountability, and use of U.S. courts to litigate human rights and environmental claims.